10 Best Toilets of 2021: Reviews, Top Picks & Guide

 Whether you’re looking for a simple toilet that just sends your waste to where you can’t see it or you want a fancy electronic smart toilet with all the bells and whistles, one of the porcelain pots on this page is sure to offer precisely the functionality you require.
 Let’s sum up our toilet reviews:

-For us, the number one choice is the TOTO CST744SL#01 Drake 2-Piece Ada Toilet.
+For us, the number one choice for best toilet is the TOTO CST744SL#01 Drake 2-Piece Ada Toilet.
 It’s equipped with G-Max flush technology that uses just 1.6 gallons of water per flush but manages a powerful, fast flush that rarely ever clogs thanks to the flush valve that’s 125% wider than competing models.

 If you’re building a loo of ultimate luxury, then you need the WOODBRIDGE B-0960S Smart Bidet Seat Toilet.
 The lid opens automatically when you approach, it washes your backside with a hands-free bidet, and it even filters and deodorizes the air, keeping your bathroom fresh.
 The heated seat and built-in butt-dryer are just cherries on top.